ropensci/plater/README.md

 [![Travis-CI Build Status](https://travis-ci.org/seaaan/plateR.svg?branch=master)](https://travis-ci.org/seaaan/plateR)

 plateR makes it easy to work with data from experiments performed in plates.
+It is aimed at scientists and analysts who deal with microtiter plate based instruments.

 Installation
 ------------